 Now with an offstream storage during the wintertime, when the flows in the river are relatively high, we can divert water into an offstream storage from either the Sacramento River and/or its tributaries.
 This bucket here represents any type of storage (indicating).
 Now the operation with an offstream storage during the summertime when the demands are high in the service area with water storage in an offstream storage, we have an alternative source of water for these users.
-With water storage.
+With water stored in an offstream storage, we can provide water to these two canals from an offstream storage.
 Also with an offstream storage we can improve the water supply reliability for these water users and at the same time reduce diversions from the Sacramento River during critical fish migration periods.